amkc777/GPT2-Text-Generation/README.md

 - Text Generation: The model generates text based on a user-defined prompt.
 - Output Decoding: The generated sequence is decoded into human-readable text and printed.

+## 📂 Dependencies
+Make sure you have the following packages installed:

+Transformers: The core library to access pre-trained models
+PyTorch: Required for model computation

+## 📜 License
+This project is licensed under the MIT License.
+Feel free to use, modify, and share!

+## 🤝 Contributing
+We welcome contributions!
+Please fork the repo and create a pull request.
+For major changes, open an issue to discuss your ideas.

+## 🙌 Acknowledgements
+Hugging Face Transformers for providing accessible pre-trained NLP models.
+OpenAI for developing the GPT-2 model.

 Let me know if you'd like further customization or additional sections!